 How I learned to stop worrying and love OpenClaw

-I’m building a second brain, and so can you.
-On the one hand, we’ve been blessed with these strong reasoning models that can call tools and do things for us.
+There’s a Mac mini in my house that knows more about my day than I do.
+On the one hand, we’ve been blessed with strong reasoning models that can call tools and act on our behalf.
 On the other hand, we have the context of our lives boxed away in various compartments: text messages, email, chat logs, transcripts, notes, calendar.

 And the models are only as good as the context you provide them.